SSDLC Hub

 1. Mapping Workshops

 We started by manually reviewing our backlog.
 We took real findings and mapped them to TLCTC clusters.
 This exercise built a shared language.
-A CWE-863 (Incorrect Authorization) wasn't just a bug anymore; it was identified as a potential #1 Abuse of Functions vector.
+CWE-863 (Incorrect Authorization) wasn't just a bug anymore; it was identified as a potential #1 Abuse of Functions vector.

 2. Checklists via the “Attacker's View”